markqvist/NomadNet/README.md

  - Collaborative maps
  - Facilitation of trade and barter

-## Help & Discussion

-For help requests, discussion, sharing ideas or anything else related to Nomad Network, please have a look at the [Nomad Network discussions pages](https://github.com/markqvist/Reticulum/discussions/categories/nomad-network).

 ## How do I get started?
 The easiest way to install Nomad Network is via pip: